pypm/home/docs/studies/bc20210309/index.md

-## Marck 9, 2021 Analysis of BC regional data
+## March 9, 2021 Analysis of BC regional data

 The following shows graphs of daily cases and cumulative cases.
 Data through March 7 are used, with the plots starting on November 1.